Code-Institute-Submissions/project-6/README.md

   *All of you gave me constructive feedback which made the project better* 😊

 ### Need to add

-- email verification on register / add Terms as reqired before saving the profile
+- email verification on register / add Terms as required before saving the profile
 - add more fields to listing form (first line of address and so on)
 - much more JS and less Python for better user experiences